 Coping With Stress and Anxiety Learning what causes or triggers your stress and what coping techniques work for you can help reduce your anxiety and improve your daily life.
 It may take time and trial and error to

 If you are feeling anxious or feel that your stress levels are high try one of the following breathing patterns to take your body out of the stress response – the sympathetic nervous system, fight, flight, freeze into the parasympathetic nervous system, rest and digest:

 5-5-5 – resonant breathing.
 Breathe in through the nose for 5 seconds and out through the nose or mouth for 5 seconds, no hold at the top or bottom, for 5 minutes

-4-7-8 – parasympathetic activation, breathe in through the nose for 4 seconds, hold for 7 seconds and out through the nose or mouth for 8 seconds.
+4-7-8 – parasympathetic activation.
+Breathe in through the nose for 4 seconds, hold for 7 seconds and out through the nose or mouth for 8 seconds.
 Do at least 5 times.

 Cognitive Distortions Notice if your mind tends to do any of the following:

-Personalising – your mind makes everything about you
+Personalising – your mind makes everything about you.

-Mind Reading – doing other people’s thinking for them
+Mind Reading – doing other people’s thinking for them.

 If any of the above describe how you habitually think then start to be a detective of your own mind.
 Ask yourself what would be a more helpful thought.
 See the stress or anxiety as a normal response to change.
 Our brain wants to keep us safe, but we want to grow, so turn down the volume on the brain, and learn to change your state through any of the suggestions above.

 Improve Physical Health Exercise regularly, eat healthy, take regular meals, drink 2 litres of water a day and reduce caffeine intake.
 Stick to a sleep routine, and make sure you are getting enough sleep, 6-8 hours is ideal.

-Other Ways to reduce stress and anxiety Meditation, yoga, tai chi, chi gung, being in nature, being with friends, having pets you can cuddle, engaging in creative activities, having fun such as dancing or going to watch live music.
+Other Ways to reduce stress and anxiety Meditation, yoga, tai chi, Qi Gong, being in nature, spending time with friends, cuddling a pet, engaging in creative activities, having fun, such as dancing or going to watch live music.

 Whilst stress is a normal part of life and situation based fleeting anxiety is okay, when they continue for too long or become the norm then outside help may be really useful.
 The first point of call could be your GP.
 Speaking to a counsellor, psychologist or psychotherapist, or other trained therapist such as a cognitive behavioural (CBT) specialist may also be beneficial.
 Left untreated anxiety can become increasingly debilitating.
-You can also work with a breath coach to help you to change your breathing patterns to reduce your levels of stress and anxiety.
+You can also work with a breath coach to help you to change your breathing patterns to reduce your physiological response to anxiety and stress.
+When we change our breathing we can change our physical, mental, emotional and spiritual health.
 Jannice Jones https://www.jannicejones.com